latleger/SQL-Project/README.md

 	- However, I was able to focus on smaller portions of the database to get a better understanding of the data.

 ## Future Goals
-	- If I had more time and someone who could help me with relevance of some of the data, I woudld have had a better 	understanding and been able to tackle the infomation in a more logical manner.
+	- If I had more time and someone who could help me with relevance of some of the data, I would have had a better 	understanding and been able to tackle the information in a more logical manner.